basememara/ZamzamKit/README.md

 extension ViewController: CellIdentifiable {

-    // Each table view cell must have an identifier set that matches a case enum CellIdentifier: String {
+    // Each table view cell must have an identifier that matches a case enum CellIdentifier: String {
         case about
         case subscribe